 EUROCODES: European standards for the dimensioning of buildings and marquees

 The Eurocodes are European standards for the dimensioning and justification of building structures.
 They are the approved standards in France.

 As for climatic overloads, involving Snow and wind in particular, please refer to Eurocode (Actions on structures EN 1991).

 The NF/EN 13782 standard is a European standard that specifies the safety requirements applicable to all types of temporary covered structures (tents, marquees, hangars or demountable buildings…) with a surface area of over 50m².

-These requirements aim to ensure the protection of persons and objects against any damages resulting from the design, manufacturing or use of these temporary structures.
+These requirements are intended to ensure the protection of people and objects against any damage resulting from the design, manufacturing or the use of these temporary structures.

 This standard sets out the safety requirements that must be checked during the design, calculation, manufacturing, installation, maintenance, use, inspection and testing of temporary structures.

 The QUALIBAT certification is a guarantee of reliability and quality for permanent and temporary buildings